 Can taking vitamin D supplements or spending more time in the sun help prevent Alzheimer's and other forms of dementia?

-Answers from David S. Knopman, M.D.
+Answers from Jonathan Graff-Radford, M.D.

-For example, a large 2014 study published in Neurology showed people with extremely low blood levels of vitamin D were more than twice as likely to develop Alzheimer's disease or other types of dementia than those with normal vitamin D levels.
-But it's important to point out that the association between vitamin D deficiency and dementia risk is only observational at this point.
-More research is needed to show cause and effect.
+For example, a large study published in Neurology showed that people with extremely low blood levels of vitamin D were more than twice as likely as those with normal vitamin D levels to develop Alzheimer's disease or other types of dementia.
+Other studies have shown no association between vitamin D levels and dementia.

 Vitamin D is vital to bone metabolism, calcium absorption and other metabolic processes in the body.
 Its role in brain function, cognition and the aging process is still unclear.
-Some studies suggest vitamin D may be involved in a variety of processes related to cognition, but more research is needed to better understand this relationship.
+Some studies suggest that vitamin D may be involved in a variety of processes related to cognition, but more research is needed to better understand this relationship.

 See more Expert Answers

 - Littlejohns T, et al. Vitamin D and the risk of dementia and Alzheimer's disease.
 Neurology.
-2014:83:1.
+2014;83:1.

 - AskMayoExpert.
-Vitamin D. Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014. http://javaprod.mayo.edu/ame/openTopic?collection=1&topicID=4500&page=search&epid=20#tabIndex=0.
-Accessed Aug.
-29, 2014.
+Vitamin D deficiency.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.